-The Scottish Highlands is one of the most challenging and exciting places
+winter climbing the Scottish Highlands is one of the world's most beautiful mountain environments.
+It can also rank as one the most challenging and exciting places

 always leaves a deep impression on anyone who climbs here.

 winter 2018 the valley base for next winter's climbing courses is the Aviemore area of the Cairngorms National Park.
 The Cairngorm mountains, with their high arctic plateau, are literally on the doorstep and have the most reliable winter climbing conditions in Scotland.
 Winter climbing in the Cairngorms is nothing less than superb, being wonderfully varied and with reasonably short approaches to many of the routes.
 The style of climbing is predominately 'mixed', but not without the occasional ice pitch thrown into the pot.
 There are also numerous easier-graded snow gullies, perfect if you're just starting out or are more interested in the mountaineering aspect of Scottish winter.

 The combination of good climbing and relative ease of access makes the Northern Cairngorms one of the best locations in Scotland for learning winter climbing skills.
 More can be achieved with what time you have available... and in a stunningly beautiful location too.

 Being based in the Aviemore area is also about as good as it gets for being within reach of most of Scotland's major winter climbing venues.
 For example, the Torridonian mountains or An Teallach, with their infinite mountaineering possibilities, are easily within a day's striking distance.
 Alternatively, some of the most impressive ice falls in Scotland are 50 minutes drive away at Creag Meagaidh.
 And of course there's Ben Nevis, less than an hour and a half sees you from Aviemore to the top carpark beneath the north face.